Tobey-AI/tobey-core/CONTRIBUTING.md

 4. Please follow the object oriented design and patterns already present in the solution as much as possible.

-5. Please make sure your code will be properly documented.
-You can find the .Net documentation guidelines at this link: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/recommended-tags-for-documentation-comments
+5. Please make sure your code will be properly documented following the [.Net documentation guidelines](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/recommended-tags-for-documentation-comments).

 6. Make sure that each commit comment will contain the issue ID which is related to, together with a proper description of what is contained.